 Professor Frances Bowen

-Frances Bowen is Head of the School of Business and Management, and Professor of Innovation Studies.
+Frances Bowen is the Dean, School of Business and Management, and Professor of Innovation Studies.

 Professor Bowen specialises in corporate strategy and environmental governance.